CumulusNetworks/docs/content/nvidia-air/Custom-Topology.md

 Labs in the [Demo Marketplace](https://air.nvidia.com/demos) are maintained with external GitLab repositories.
 Here you can find the `topology.dot` or `topology.json` file used to build the lab and use it as a reference.
 To access the files, select **Documentation** on any lab in the Demo Marketplace.
 It will direct you to the demo's GitLab repository for the lab, where you can download the file used for the demo topology.

-### Upload a Topology File
+### Import a Topology

-To upload a DOT or JSON topology file to Air, navigate to [air.nvidia.com/simulations](https://air.nvidia.com/simulations).
+To import/upload a DOT or JSON topology file to Air, navigate to [air.nvidia.com/simulations](https://air.nvidia.com/simulations).

 1. Select **Create Simulation**.
 2. Provide a name for the simulation.